tremho/odp-documentation/guide_book/src/how/ec/charger/5-integration.md

 ### Creating a Test Observer
 Since we are not running under a `test` context, there is no test runner framework that will report the pass/fail conditions of our test.
 Just like our  `main()` code, and just like our unit tests, the Embassy Executor `run()` block that spawns our executing tasks does not exit, so we need to handle that ourselves when all of our test observations are complete.

-To help us with all of this, we'll create a `test_observer.rs` as a file within the `integration` directory.
+To help us with all of this, we'll create a `integration/test_observer.rs`.
+We keep this in the `integration` folder rather than `src` because it will be used only for integration testing.
 Give it this code:
 ```rust
 use mock_battery::mutex::{Arc, Mutex, RawMutex};
 use std::sync::OnceLock;